jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Starting a Bluemix app][12]

-Building and deploying apps with Bluemix can result in charges to your Bluemix billing account.
+Building and deploying apps using Bluemix can result in charges to your Bluemix billing account.
 A project is granted 60 minutes of free build time per month, an amount that even the most dedicated tutorial enthusiasts are unlikely to accumulate.
 For more information about pricing for any service, [see the Bluemix pricing page](https://bluemix.net/#/pricing).

 ---
 <a name='edit'></a>
 ##Edit the Sample Application

-In this section of the tutorial, you personalize the sample app in Bluemix DevOps Services' web-based code editor, push your changes to the project's remote repository, and initiate a redeployment of your project.
+You can now personalize the sample app in a Bluemix DevOps Services' web-based code editor, push your changes to the project's remote repository, and initiate a redeployment of your project.
 These activities won’t take more than a few minutes.

 Click **Edit Code**, and then open the `app.js` file by clicking it in the side panel.
 The editor recognizes and highlights the code as JavaScript.